401-advanced-javascript-wenhao/401-reading/class01-reading.md

 ## Node.js
 * Open source framework with V8 javascript runtime engine
 * Asynchronous and Non-Block
-* Use an event loop to run asyncronous I/O with ease
+* Use an event loop to run asynchronous I/O with ease

 ## package.json
 * Configures a Node.js package